AdaCore/spark2014/docs/ug/getting_started.rst

 .. image:: static/search_loopinv.png

-The new unproved check may seem odd, since all we did was dding information in the form of a loop invariant.
+The new unproved check may seem odd, since all we did was adding information in the form of a loop invariant.
 The reason is that we also removed information at the same time.
 By adding a loop invariant, we require |GNATprove| to prove iterations around the (virtual) loop formed by the following steps: